-The screen sections, settings, and procedures are explained in the following sections.
+The page sections, settings, and procedures are explained in the following sections.

-- 2. Make any changes that are needed.

-- 3. Click Apply.

-- 4. Set up and test your wireless devices and computers to make sure that they can connect wirelessly.

-If they do not, check the following:

-- Is your wireless device or computer connected to your network or another wireless network in your area?
-Some wireless devices automatically connect to the first open network (without wireless security) that they discover. - Does your wireless device or computer appear on the Attached Devices screen?
-If it does, it is connected to the network. - If you are not sure what the network name (SSID) or password is, look on the label on the bottom of your WiFi DSL modem router.
+- 5. Make any necessary changes, and click Apply to save your settings. - 6.
+Set up and test your WiFi devices and computers to make sure that they can connect wirelessly.
+If they do not, check the following: - Is your WiFi device or computer connected to your network or another wireless network in your area?
+Some WiFi devices automatically connect to the first open network (without wireless security) that they discover. - Does your WiFi device or computer show up on the Attached Devices screen?
+If it does, then it is connected to the network. - If you are not sure what the network name (SSID) or password is, look on the label on the bottom of your modem router.